darkorsa/cordo/README.md

 - Amazon SQS
 - Queue Interop

 This framework is configured with Redis Extention driver by default.
-Driver declaration is placed in *bootstrap/queue_factory.php* and can be changed there.
+Driver declaration is placed in `bootstrap/queue_factory.php` and can be changed there.

-If you want to make your Command to be queued just make it implementing *League\Tactician\Bernard\QueueableCommand* interface or extend *System\Application\Queue\AbstractMessage* class.
+If you want to make your Command to be queued just make it implementing `League\Tactician\Bernard\QueueableCommand` interface or just extend `System\Application\Queue\AbstractMessage` class.

 To launch background process that will process queued commands run in the console: